-Predicting liver injury in paracetamol overdose patientsFebruary 22nd, 2013 in Medications /
+Predicting liver injury in paracetamol overdose patientsFebruary 22, 2013 in Medicine & Health / Medications

 Scientists at the University of Liverpool have identified molecules in the blood that could help predict the risk of a patient developing liver injury eight hours after a paracetamol overdose.